 Expert Discrimination Solicitors in Manchester and London with years of experience

-Discrimination is when your employer is treating you differently from your colleague due to a protected characteristic.
-The Equality Act 2010 was put in place to ensure people are not discriminated against in the work place.
+Discrimination is when your employer is treating you differently from your colleagues due to a protected characteristic.
+The Equality Act 2010 was put in place to ensure people are not discriminated against and are protected in the work place.

 The Protected Characteristics

 The Equality Act 2010 recognises the following 9 characteristics as protected from any form of discrimination in the workplace:

 - Marital status

 - Religion or belief

 - Sexual orientation